 We don’t want anything to stand in the way of you getting a Hastings College education, which is why we ensure there are many ways to help you pay for it, including scholarships, grants and loans.

-We even offer aid based on the type of student you are, such as a first-year student (below), transfer student, 22+ learner or community-college graduate.
+We even offer aid based on the type of student you are, such as a first-year student (below), transfer student or 22+ learner.
 You may also be able to earn money throughout through the many work-study opportunities on campus.

 Consider using our cost estimator to get an idea of what Hastings may cost, and to see how we invest in students like you.

 These are awarded based on academic merit, a specific talent or any number of other qualifications.
 Scholarships, of course, do not need to be repaid — and many are renewable if you remain in good standing.